jayswadas/cf7-dropbox/README.md

 Add-on plugin for Contact Form 7 - adds the option to upload file directly on dropbox.

-NOTE: This plugin requires Contact Form 7 version 4.2 or later.
+NOTE: This plugin requires Contact Form 7 version 4.8 or later.

 ## Usage

-Simply go to your form settings, choose the "Dropbox Settings" tab and set the Dropbox access token and file input ID.
+Simply go to your form settings, choose the "Dropbox Settings" tab and set the Dropbox access token, file input ID and dropbox folder name.

 ## Installation